 Have you ever thought of the possibility of your small business going solar?
-At times where PV module prices are low and monthly savings are high, there is no better time to buy one of the cleanest, cheapest energy sources in the world.
-If your business has been thinking about making the switch but are still hesitant, read below to discover few of many compelling reasons to why small businesses should go solar.
+At times where PV module prices are low, and monthly savings are high, there is no better time to buy one of the cleanest, cheapest energy sources in the world.
+If your business has been thinking about making the switch but is still hesitant, read below to discover few of many compelling reasons to why small businesses should go solar.

 Save on monthly utility costs

 The function of solar panels is to generate their own power.
 Which is why utilizing solar can offset your energy bill immensely, if not completely.
-Currently, energy prices are determined by numerous of factors including:
+Currently, energy prices are determined by numerous factors including:

 - Time: When do you use your electricity?
-Depending if you are using it during or off peak hours, this leads to price fluctuation.
+Depending if you are using it during or off-peak hours, this leads to price fluctuation.

 - Season: Price fluctuations occur what months you are using it, such as summer prices are normally higher than fall/winter prices.

 - Usage: The amount of kWh you consume.